An isomorphism theorem for infinite reduced free products: Counterexamples and open questions

+Suppose further that $C$ is nuclear and satisfies the Universal Coefficient Theorem.
+In both questions, both algebras then satisfy the Universal Coefficient Theorem by \cref{P_6302_UCT}.
+If $\om$ is pure, then in both questions we claim that the algebras are isomorphic.
+Indeed, the infinite reduced free product $(C, \om)^{\fr \I}$ is nuclear by \cref{P_6302_Nonnuc}, and then ${\mathcal{O}}_{\I} \fr C^{\fr \I}$ and $C ([0, 1]) \fr C^{\fr \I}$ are nuclear by \cite[Theorem 4.8.7]{Brown_Ozawa} and the pureness statement in \cref{P_6302_Nonnuc}.
+Isomorphism now follows from the Kirchberg-Phillips classification.
+But when $\om$ is not pure, both questions are already interesting in this case.
+Indeed, they are interesting when $C = {\mathcal{O}}_{\I}$ and, in \cref{Q_6130_AbsOI}, the states $\om$ and $\sm$ are not in the same orbit under the action of $\Aut ({\mathcal{O}}_{\I})$ on the state space.

 One key difficulty is as follows.
 In \cref{Q_6130_AbsOI}, for example, we know by \cite[Theorem 3.3]{LinPhl2} that if $D$ is a purely infinite simple unital \ca, then any two unital \hm{s} $\ph_1, \ph_2 \colon {\mathcal{O}}_{\I} \to D$ are approximately unitarily equivalent.
 (See \cite[Theorem~B]{BwnGab} for a more general result.)
 This isn't good enough.
 In the proof of \cref{thm_main}, which has a unital direct limit $A$ of one dimensional NCCW complexes in place of ${\mathcal{O}}_{\I}$, we needed $\af \in \Aut (D)$ (with $D = A \fr C$) such that $\af \circ \ph_1$ is close to $\ph_2$ on a large finite set, and such that, for example, $\af \fr \id_C$ is well defined.
 Thus, $\af$ must preserve the state on~$D$.
-This was true there because $\af$ was inner and the state was tracial, but in general we know of no way to be sure that this happens.
-This suggests the following problem.
+Preservation of the state is true there because $\af$ is inner and the state is tracial, but in general we know no way to be sure that this happens.
+This difficulty suggests the following problem.